WonOhSeven/CTFs/MagpieCTF-2025/Binary Betrayal.md

 ### ⚙️ Step 2: Extracting the Python Code

-Since we suspect this is a **PyInstaller-packaged** binary, we can extract its contents using `pyinstxtractor`:
+Since we suspect this is a **Compiled Python Binary** binary, we can extract its contents using `pyinstxtractor`:

 📌 **Download `pyinstxtractor` from:**
 [🔗 GitHub: pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor)